wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-manage-compliance/includes/retention-policies.md

-In Exchange Online, you can use retention policies to manage email lifecycle.
+In Exchange Online, you can use retention policies to manage the email lifecycle.
 Retention policies are applied by creating retention tags, adding them to a retention policy, and applying the policy to mailbox users.

 ## Step 1: Create a retention tag
 Your first step is to create a retention tag.
 Retention tags apply retention settings to folders and individual items like e-mail messages.
 The retention settings specify how long to keep a message in a mailbox and what to do when the message reaches the specified retention age.
 When a message reaches its retention age, it's moved to the user's In-Place Archive or deleted.